 Denmark Healthcare

-Denmark’s healthcare system is universal and decentralized, with funding provided by the government through tax revenues distributed to regions and municipalities.
+Denmark’s health insurance system is universal and decentralized.
+Funding come from the government through tax revenues distributed to regions and municipalities.
 This ensures that healthcare services are accessible across the country.
 However, individuals who do not pay taxes in Denmark are not automatically enrolled in the system.
 They must rely on private insurance or pay out of pocket for medical care.

 Foreign nationals staying in Denmark for more than three months may be eligible for public healthcare under the Danish Health Security Act.
 To qualify, they must register with Citizens’ Services and obtain a CPR number (Det Centrale Personregister).
-If someone does not yet have a CPR number due to their visa status, they can still receive medical treatment, provided they have valid health insurance from their home country or are able to cover the cost of care themselves.
+If someone does not yet have a CPR number due to their visa status, they can still receive medical treatment.
+The must either have valid health insurance from their home country or cover the cost of care themselves.

 Taxes in Denmark

-If you can get a work or partner visa in Denmark, you will be taxed on your income from Denmark sources.
-Your tax rate will range from 8% to 56%, depending on your income.
+If you can get a work or partner visa in Denmark, you will pay Danish taxes.
+Your tax rate will range from 8% to 60%, depending on your income.
+4

 How Safe Is Denmark?

-In a global analysis of nations in which residents felt safe walking home, Denmark got the fifth highest score.
-And in the same study’s Law and Order Survey, Denmark got the sixth highest score.
-According to the U.S. Department of State, Copenhagen is a medium-threat location for crime.
+According to Gallup’s Global Law and Order Survey, Denmark got the sixth highest score.
+7 According to the U.S. Department of State, Copenhagen is a medium-threat location for crime.
+8

-Not only is crime significantly lower than in the U.S., but the superior public healthcare system is also widespread.
+Not only is crime significantly lower than in the U.S., which has several dangerous cities, but the superior public healthcare system is also widespread.
 Therefore, if someone is injured in physical activity or otherwise, excellent healthcare will always be available to citizens and foreign nationals.

 Bottom Line

-Denmark checks a lot of boxes for outsiders seeking a retirement home.
+Denmark checks a lot of boxes for outsiders who want to retire there.
 The social safety net is about as strong as exists anywhere.
-Expats will find the country safe and full of encouragement to ride a bike, enjoy a beach, hike a centuries-old path through a conifer forest or hunker down on a cold evening to savor hot mulled wine – all with some of the world’s happiest people.
+Expats will find the country safe and full of encouragement to ride a bike, enjoy a beach, hike a centuries-old path through a conifer forest, or hunker down on a cold evening to savor hot mulled wine – all with some of the world’s happiest people.
 They might even help you pronounce difficult Danish phrases (try saying “red porridge” in their language).
 The combined effect of these distinctly Danish pleasures is sometimes called “hygge,” a term that evokes international admiration.
+If international retirement is a dream of yours, working with a financial advisor can help you build the roadmap to getting there.

 Tips on Affording Retirement